 Treatment: Lateral Malleolus Fracture

 The lateral malleolus fracture is a fracture of the fibula.

 There are different levels at which that the fibula can be fractured.
 The level of the fracture may direct the treatment.

-Several different methods are used for protecting the fracture, ranging from a high-top tennis shoe to a short leg cast.
+Several different methods are used for protecting the fracture.
 Treatment may also be based on where the bone is broken.

 If the fracture is out of place or your ankle is unstable, your fracture may be treated with surgery.
 To make your ankle stable, a plate and screws on the side of the bone or a screw or rod inside the bone may be used to re-align the bone fragments and keep them together as they heal.

 Treatment: Medial Malleolus Fracture

 Fractures can occur at different levels of the medial malleolus.

 Medial malleolar fractures are sometimes isolated but often occur with a fracture of the fibula, posterior malleolus, or an injury to the ankle ligaments, as well.